MicrosoftDocs/learn/learn-pr/introduction-to-azure-api-management/includes/6-summary.md

     Example: "The criteria help you evaluate whether your business processes are a good match for Logic Apps.
 First, they let you assess how well Logic Apps will solve your problem.
 Second, they give you an idea of the amount of customization effort involved in using them for your task.
 This process should give you enough information to choose the right product for your work."
  -->
-The criteria help you evaluate whether your organization's APIs would benefit from being gathered under the umbrella of Azure API Management.
-Today's connected world is increasingly being driven by the so-called *API economy*, where API usage by developers and their consumers generates important revenue streams for the companies that publish the APIs.
-If you want to take advantage of the API economy, you need to use this module's criteria to assess how well Azure API Management would improve your organization's ability to adapt its APIs to satisfy consumers, follow business trends, and take advantage of new opportunities.
-The process you went through here should give you enough information to choose the correct API lifecycle management solution for your organization.
+The criteria help you evaluate whether your organization's APIs would benefit from being gathered under the umbrella of Azure API Management. <!-- These two sentences don't flow together.
+Can we either add a sentence to transition them, or make this second sentence a new pgph?
+If you do the latter, you'll need to add a second sentence to this first sentence so as to avoid a single-sentence pgph. -->Today's connected world is increasingly being driven by the *API economy*&mdash;how API usage by developers and their consumers generates important revenue streams for the companies that publish the APIs.
+If you want to maximize your API economy, you need to use this module's criteria to assess how well Azure API Management would improve your organization's ability to adapt its APIs to satisfy consumers, follow business trends, and take advantage of new opportunities.<!-- This sentence is too long for Acrolinx.
+Can we break it into two? --> The process you went through here should give you enough information to choose the correct API lifecycle management solution for your organization.

 <!-- 4.
 References (optional) ----------------------------------------------------